AI agents vs chatbots for sales: what's the difference?

 Autonomy: Chatbots require a human to initiate every interaction.
 Agents act on a schedule without prompting.

 Memory: Chatbots have no persistent memory between sessions.
-Agents maintain typed memory blocks that reload on every cycle.
+Agents maintain typed memory blocks that reload on every cycle — prospect history, objection patterns, coaching notes, all of it.

 Action: Chatbots generate text.
-Agents execute actions — writing to databases, sending emails, updating records, calling external APIs.
+Agents execute — writing to databases, sending emails, updating CRM records, calling external APIs.

-Continuity: Chatbots start fresh each session.
+Continuity: Chatbots start fresh every session.
 Agents pick up where they left off.

-Chatbots are useful for one-off tasks: draft this email, summarise this call, generate these subject line variants.
-They're productivity tools for individual salespeople.
+Chatbots handle one-off tasks well: draft this email, summarise this call, generate subject line variants.
+They're productivity tools for individual salespeople who want to move faster on a specific thing.

 If you want to write better emails, use a chatbot.
 If you want outbound to run every hour without you managing it, you need an agent.